-The Christelijke Studentenfractie Leiden, or ‘Leiden Christian Students Group’, has held seats on the University Council and faculty councils for many years.
+“CSL has held seats on the University Council and the faculty councils for Law, Humanities, Social Sciences and Science for many years.
+Every student is important to CSL and it is our priority to ensure that all students have easy access to education (whether you have a disability, suffer from stress, are doing a double degree, or are undertaking student board duties).
 CSL is committed to representing the entire university community and aims to find the best possible solutions for all.
-Students are entitled to appropriate education and a sustainable university.
+Students have the right to appropriate, personal education and a sustainable university.

-The Democratic Students Party - The Hague (DSP), through its candidate Viktor Blichfeldt, aims to be the representative of all students of Campus The Hague at the highest level of student democracy at Leiden University, namely the University Council.
-The DSP believes that the students of Campus The Hague experience unique issues that come with living and studying in The Hague.
-Yet these issues are not dealt with in a proper and timely manner by Leiden University and its democratic bodies, as there is no student party focused on representing the interests of Campus The Hague on the University Council.
+"The Democratic Students Party - The Hague (DSP) aims to represent the interests of all students of Campus The Hague in the democratic co-participation bodies of Leiden University.
+The DSP’s main focus is improving the facilities of Campus The Hague and fighting for better student housing.
+As the student party with the first ever international representative on the University Council and coming from a campus with a substantial international presence, the DSP has also taken on itself the task of representing the interests of the often overlooked international students of our university.
 Working with the other student parties of the University Council, we aim to solve this lack of representation and give all students of Campus The Hague a voice, no matter their nationality or study program.

-‘If more is to be expected from students, students may also expect more from their university!’
-This is the message that LVS tries to get across to the councils.
+If more is to be expected from students these days, students can also expect more from their university!
+This is the message that LVS wants to get across in the councils.

-ONS Leiden is committed to supporting proactive students who want to achieve more during their student days than just completing their studies.
+“ONS Leiden is committed to supporting proactive students who want to achieve more during their student days than just completing their studies.
 Their name translates as ‘Leiden entrepreneurial students’.
 ONS opposes the growing number of measures that discourage students from undertaking additional activities in Leiden.
 Take for example the discontinuation of the ‘doorstroommaster’ (automatic admission of Bachelor’s graduates onto directly related Master’s programmes).

 The university must do more for its international students.
 This group is often overlooked and insufficiently incorporated into the university community.
 ONS also strives for a more sustainable university.
 This is not only good for the environment, but also makes financial sense.
 If energy bills are lower more money can be invested in education and research.